v3DJG6GL/truecharts_archive/README.md

 **To update an application, these files must be modified:**
 - `truecharts_archive\catalog.json`:
-   Search for your application and update following part for your
+   Search for your application and update following part for your app
    ```            "latest_version": "3.0.9",
             "latest_app_version": "2.0.3",
             "latest_human_version": "2.0.3_3.0.9",